nnaumenko/metaf/docs/sphinx/api_reference.rst

 	**Acquiring group data**

-		.. cpp:function:: WeatherPhenomena weatherPhenomena() const
+		.. cpp:function:: std::vector<WeatherPhenomena> weatherPhenomena() const

-			:returns: Weather phenomena which includes qualifier, descriptor and weather phenomena reported in this group.
+			:returns: The vector or weather phenomena; each :cpp:class:`metaf::WeatherPhenomena` includes qualifier, descriptor and weather phenomena reported in this group.

+			.. note:: Currently this method always returns a vector of a single element only.

 		.. cpp:function:: Qualifier qualifier() const